Accept the Struggle

 But the harder I worked, the less calm I got and I couldn’t understand why.

 Not only that, but I noticed Acharn Thawee wasn’t interested in my apparent successes with attaining a calm experience, as few as they were.
-On those rare days when I’d relate a triumphant tale of bliss, calm and tranquillity, he would listen without interest then flap his hand at me and tell me not to cling to these experiences.
+On those rare days when I’d relate a triumphant tale of bliss and tranquility, he would listen without interest then flap his hand at me and tell me not to cling to these experiences.

 Conversely, on the more numerous days when I’d arrive frazzled and weary from the struggle with my rebellious mind and body, he’d take great interest and tell me I was working well.